sevro/question/README.md

 A Command Line Question Asker for Rust.

-> Ask a question, what more could you want?

-Easy to use library for asking users questions when writing console/terminal applications.
+> Easy to use library for asking users questions when writing console/terminal applications.

 **This package is passively maintained.** Don't let the inactivity fool you issues and feature requests will be addressed.
 It is due to being a small focused library that just works so well nothing has had to be done.